Ajoe62/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-# Solutions to SQL - Introduction
+# My Solutions to SQL - Introduction

+MySQL is an open-source database management system, commonly installed as part of the popular LAMP (Linux, Apache, MySQL, PHP/Python/Perl) stack.
+It implements the relational model and uses Structured Query Language (better known as SQL) to manage its data.